Research

 Effort Choices and Funding Instruments in Higher Education

 This paper examines the effects of Free College policies on student enrollment and academic performance, with a focus on the 2016 Chilean reform that granted tuition-free higher education to students from the lowest five income deciles.
-Using a difference-in-differences approach, we find that Free College increased enrollment and persistence in higher education but had modest effects on graduation and dropout rates.
+Using a difference-in-differences approach, we find that Free College increased enrollment and persistence in higher education on the eligible but had modest effects on graduation and dropout rates.
 To disentangle the role of student effort from selection effects, we develop a structural model in which students choose effort levels in response to financial incentives.
-Our results highlight that while Free College expands access, it may also weaken performance incentives due to the removal of academic progress requirements.
-Counterfactual simulations suggest that alternative funding mechanisms could improve both access and academic outcomes by balancing affordability and incentives for effort.
+Our results highlight that Free College expanded access, in particular for low-achieving students.
+Despite the removal of academic progress requirements, we found no evidence of weakening performance.

 The Educational PPP: Parents, Peers, Prices